minh-ton/apple-updates/README.md

 `about` `ping` `uptime` `sysctl` `hedgefetch` `invite`

 ## 👏🏼 Contributing
 If you have a question, get help by joining the [Discord server](https://discord.gg/ktHmcbpMNU) or opening an issue.
 If you wish to contribute, feel free to fork the repository and submit a pull request!

 ## 🔎 Credits
 - [ASentientBot](https://asentientbot.github.io) and [DhinakG](https://github.com/dhinakg) for many insights on Apple's Pallas server (https://gdmf.apple.com/v2/assets).
-- [Siguza](https://github.com/Siguza) for a [nice script](https://gist.github.com/Siguza/0331c183c8c59e4850cd0b62fd501424) showing how Apple devices fetch updates.
+- [Siguza](https://github.com/Siguza) for a nice [script](https://gist.github.com/Siguza/0331c183c8c59e4850cd0b62fd501424) showing how Apple devices fetch updates.
+- Several other contributors and testers on Discord for helping me with various parts of the bot.

 ## 📝 License
-- This project is licensed under the GPL-3.0 License.
+This project is licensed under the GPL-3.0 License.
 View [LICENSE.md](https://github.com/Minh-Ton/apple-updates/blob/bot/LICENSE.md) for more detail.